What is distrust?

 "They must be making fun of me or laughing at my clothes/appearance."

-You were in trouble and someone apologized for helping at the last minute.
+You were in trouble and someone excused themselves from helping at the last moment.

-During the conversation, someone interrupted you or started their own conversation.
+During the conversation, someone interrupted you or started their own talk.

 "They are not interested in my talk, they consider themselves better than me."

-we decide the culprit ourselves and we pronounce the sentence ourselves.
+we decide the culprit ourselves and we pronounce the punishment ourselves.

 In the meaning of the Hadith, you ﷺ gave the best prescription to avoid the poison of this negative thinking:

-Similarly, Allah Almighty says in the Holy Quran:
+Similarly, Allah Almighty has said in the Holy Quran:

 يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِّنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ

 We often take things "personally".
-We feel that every event in the world revolves only around us.
+We feel that every event in the world is revolving only around us.

-Our biggest mistake is that we have closed the door of "Husn-e-Zan" (good assumption) and started looking at the world through the "window of doubt".
-We have become the judges of someone's intentions.
+Our biggest mistake is that we have closed the door of "Husn-e-Zan" (good suspicion) and started looking at the world through the "window of doubt".
+We have become judges of someone's intentions.
 However, only Allah knows the state of intentions.

-Mistrust not only destroys your peace of mind, but also turns into ashes the relationships that are built with years of hard work.
+Distrust not only destroys your peace of mind, but also turns to ashes those relationships that are built with years of hard work.
 Stop making stories in your mind, talk straight.
-Give certainty in place of doubt and benevolence in place of mistrust, because peace resides only in a "pure heart".
+Give certainty to the place of doubt and benevolence to the place of distrust, because peace resides only in a "pure heart".

 From the pen of: Za-Sheikh